 2. All the Party members working in a mass organisation or the elected bodies of that organisation at various levels constitute the fraction of that body.
 They have to function under the guidance and decisions of the respective Party committees.

 3. Fraction committees are to be set up from amongst the fraction members where there are large number of them working at different levels in a mass organisation.
 The fraction committee will be set up by the respective Party committee by including those comrades, apart from members of the Party committee if any, who are equipped with the required level of maturity or mass experience considered necessary by the Party committee.

 4. The fraction committee, as constituted above, should carry out the decisions of the respective Party committees in the Executive or General Council of the particular mass organisation, and all necessary measures to implement the decisions of Party Committees by the fraction in that mass organisation shall be taken by the fraction committee.

-Constitution adopted by the Eighth Congress, Cochin, December 23-29, 1968 incorporating amendments made to the Constitution upto the XXI Congress, April 2015.
+Constitution adopted by the Eighth Congress, Cochin, December 23-29, 1968 incorporating amendments made to the Constitution upto the XXIII Congress, April 2022.

 Rules adopted by the Central Committee at its meeting, April 8-10, 1988 and subsequently upto July 30-31, 2022 have been incorporated.